as228gc/1dv610-laboration2/README.md

 For further instructions of how to use the separate classes and enumerations in the module, read the separate README.md files for each class.

-You can find the reflections and naming convention in the projects [Wiki](https://github.com/as228gc/1dv610-laboration2/wiki).
+You can find a class diagram an the reflections and naming convention in the projects [Wiki](https://github.com/as228gc/1dv610-laboration2/wiki).

 Watch open issues to see future devlopment of the module.